Choosing the Right Frames

 We can provide you with a wide range of sunglass options.
 If you normally wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip-on or wraparound glasses that simply fit over your lenses.
 If you’d rather not wear that much equipment on your head all at once, you can order a pair of prescription “shades,” or you can order glasses that darken when exposed to bright light.

 What additional types of protection should I consider?

-If you worry about light, including harmful UV, leaking in through sides or top of your sunglasses, wear a broad-brimmed hat to reduce some of this exposure.
+If you worry about light, including harmful UV, leaking in through the sides or top of your sunglasses, you should wear a broad-brimmed hat to reduce some of this exposure.
 If you use prescription eyewear to correct your eyesight, you may also want to think about getting a pair of UV-blocking contact lenses in your prescription.
 These lenses may be worn alongside a non-prescription pair of sunglasses for optimum eye protection.

 For more information on choosing the right sunglasses, contact our office today.